jump-dev/JuMP.jl/docs/src/background/should_i_use.md

      supported solvers.
  - Access to advanced algorithmic techniques
-   - Efficient _in-memory_ LP re-solves which previously required using solver-specific and/or low-level C++ libraries.
+   - Efficient _in-memory_ LP re-solves which previously required using solver-specific or low-level C++ libraries.
    - Access to solver-independent and solver-dependent [Callbacks](@ref callbacks_manual).
  - Ease of embedding
    - JuMP itself is written purely in Julia.
 Solvers are the only binary